Low0000/GUIPokerGoBoom/README.md

 Enjoy playing Poker Go Boom!

-Note: Make sure to have Java installed on your system before running the game.
+Note: Make sure to have Java installed on your system and all the requirements had done before running the game.